wp-plugins/dandyid-services/readme.txt

 For the latest news, follow [@DandyID](http://twitter.com/dandyid) on Twitter.

-<h2>Why use the DandyID Services Plugin ?</h2>

-The plugin retrieves your DandyID online identities and displays them in your sidebar, providing **clickable links** to all of your blog readers!

-When you update your services on DandyID, they are updated in your sidebar **automatically**.

-*Note: The plugin uses a caching mechanism, reducing page-load times by retrieving your list of DandyID online identities only once per day.*
+*The plugin uses a caching mechanism to reduce page-load times by retrieving your list of DandyID online identities only once per day.*

 == Installation ==

-*Note: If you are upgrading from a previous version, Deactivate the previous DandyID Services plugin first.*
+*If you are upgrading from a previous version, Deactivate the previous DandyID Services plugin first.*

 1. Upload the DandyID Services plugin folder to **/wp-content/plugins/**